bsutton/scoutmaster/README.md

 The aim of version one of Scout Master is the following:

 Version 1.0
-Allow the creation of a Contact database that hold member, leader, volenteer and prospect information.
+Allow the creation of a Contact database that hold member, leader, volenteer and prospect information. [complete]

-Provide email/sms tools to allow a leader to simply and easily communicate with their Patrol and the Patrol's parents.
+Provide email/sms tools to allow a leader to simply and easily communicate with their Patrol and the Patrol's parents. [complete]

 Create and publish event activities as a calendar including meeting times and places.

+Track Purchases and payments made by members [under way]

 Version 2.0
 Track membership and activity payments, including raising invoices, credit notes and reciepts.